mabuchilab/Instrumental/docs/index.rst

 Instrumental also bundles in some additional support code, including:

 * Plotting and curve fitting utilities
-* Tools for working with optics, including Gaussian beams and ABCD matrices
 * Utilities for acquiring and organizing data

 Instrumental makes use of NumPy, SciPy, Matplotlib, and Pint, a Python units